fyrkov/refcards/AWS/Kinesis.md

 ![KinesisDataFirehose](files/KinesisDataFirehose.png)

 #### Kinesis Data Analytics
-* Perform real-time analytics on Kinesis Streams using SQL
+* Perform real-time analytics on Kinesis Streams using SQL.
+* KDA can not directly ingest data from the source as it ingests data either from KDS or KDF
 * Fully managed, auto scaling
 * Use cases
   * Time-series analytics